paarandika/bodyapps-android/README.md

 		iii.
 Log in to device using a Google account.
 		iv.
 Run the app while virtual device is on.
 It will automatically choose the device.

-**NOTE: Web application Running in the localhost and listning to port 8020 is essential for app to run properly(for iteration 1:now only).**
+**NOTE: Web application Running in the localhost and listning to port 8020 is essential if you try sync options.
+Otherwise App is fully functional offline**
 And you can change the IP and URL according to your system by changing:
 URL in SyncUser class(line:24)
 URL in SyncMeasurement class(line: 19)